placy2/telegramBot/README.md

 # Telegram Bot
 A Telegram bot written in Go that aggregates content from Reddit.
 Used largely for keeping Go skills up to speed.
 Initially modeled after https://github.com/masnun/telegram-bot and updated with current toolings and dependencies.

+This is only possible thanks to a couple of fantastic go libraries:
+* [telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api) handles the interaction with the Telegram API
+* [jzelinskie/geddit](https://github.com/jzelinskie/geddit/) handles the interaction with the Reddit API
+* [gorm](https://github.com/go-gorm/gorm) is a popular, developer friendly ORM for Golang

 ## Running the bot
 Currently, this bot pulls secret or user-specific information from 4 OS environment variables.
 For example, someone on Linux systems using some variant of bash will need to define: